NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

      --driver-memory 2G
 ```

-Only `client` mode is applicable.
-If you specify this as `cluster` mode, you would see below error:
+Only the `client` deploy mode should be used.
+If you specify the `cluster` deploy mode, you would see the following error:
 ```shell
 Cluster deploy mode is not applicable to Spark shells.
 ```